daxjunior36/daxjunior36/README.md

 Web Developer
 -------------

 I'm in career transition, I'm passionate about Technology, development and brands that work to contribute to a better digital interaction.
-I study Web Development at Trybe, a school that teaches programming, learning and working.
-I work and believe in actions that can generate a positive impact on people's lives.
+I study Web Development at Trybe, a school that teaches programming and group work.
+I believe in actions that can generate a positive impact on people's lives.

 * 🖥️  See my portfolio at [My Portfolio](http://github.com/daxjunior36?tab=repositories)
 * ✉️  You can contact me at [daxjunior36@gmail.com](mailto:daxjunior36@gmail.com)